Northeast Corridor: 2000–present

 Service with electric locomotives between New Haven and Boston began on January 31, 2000.
-The project took four years and cost close to $2.3 billion: $1.3 billion for the infrastructure improvements and close to $1 billion for both the new Acela trainsets and the Bombardier–Alstom HHP-8 locomotives.
+The project took four years and cost close to $2.3 billion: $1.3 billion for the infrastructure improvements and close to $1 billion for both the new Acela Express trainsets and the Bombardier–Alstom HHP-8 locomotives.

 On December 11, 2000, Amtrak began operating its higher-speed Acela Express service.
 Fastest travel time by Acela is three and a half hours between Boston and New York, and two hours forty-five minutes between New York and Washington, D.C.

 In 2005, there was talk in Congress of splitting the Northeast Corridor, which was opposed by then-acting Amtrak president David Gunn.
 The plan, supported by the Bush administration, would "turn over the Northeast Corridor – the tracks from Washington to Boston that are the railroad's main physical asset – to a federal-state consortium."

 With the passage of the Passenger Rail Investment and Improvement Act of 2008, the Congress established the Northeast Corridor Commission (NEC Commission) in the U.S. Department of Transportation to facilitate mutual cooperation and planning and to advise Congress on Corridor rail and development policy.
 The commission members include USDOT, Amtrak and the Northeast Corridor states.

+In October 2010, Amtrak released "A Vision for High-Speed Rail on the Northeast Corridor," an aspirational proposal for dedicated high-speed rail tracks between Washington, D.C., and Boston.
+Many of these proposals are unfunded.

 In August 2011 the United States Department of Transportation committed $450 million to a six-year project to support capacity increases on one of the busiest segments on the NEC: a 24 mi section between New Brunswick and Trenton, passing through Princeton Junction.
 The Next Generation High-Speed project is designed to upgrade electrical power, signal systems and overhead catenary wires to improve reliability and increase speeds up to 160 mph, and, after the purchase of new equipment, up to 186 mph.
-In September 2012, speed tests were conducted using Acela train sets, achieving a speed of 165 mph.
+In September 2012, speed tests were conducted using Acela trainsets, achieving a speed of 165 mph.
 The improvements were scheduled to be completed in 2016, but, due to delays, the project had not been completed until 2020.

+In 2012, the Federal Railroad Administration began developing a master plan for bringing high-speed rail to the Northeast Corridor titled NEC FUTURE, and released the final environmental impact statement in December 2016.
+Multiple potential alignments north of New York City were studied.
+The proposed upgrades have not been funded.